 Look for clothes made from recycled materials

 In lieu of the materials mentioned above, you can also find brands that are recycling plastic and making something new.
-One example is fleece, which is often made from recycled plastic bottles.
+One example is fleece, which can be made from recycled plastic bottles.
+Just be sure to wash these types of clothing in your Guppy Bag to keep more microplastics from be flushed out into our waterways!

 Invest (in less)